iamwasdev/iamwasdev/README.md

-Hi i'm a beginner dev so don't even think of collaborating me Discord username: iamwas_
+Hi i'm a beginner dev so don't even think of collaborating me.
+Discord username: iamwas_